 Fuel Types: There are classifications for fuel types but we don’t need to get that technical.
 Just imagine attempting to start a campfire.
 You need kindling in order to build enough heat to start the larger branches on fire; the branches then produce enough heat to start the logs on fire, a wildfire is essentially a very large campfire.

-If an area has “light flashy fuels” like tall grasses, brush, and shrubs a fire can move through an area very quickly (Southern California is a very good example) whereas, a fire in heavy logs may not move as quick but will produce a lot of heat.
+If an area has “light flashy fuels” like tall grasses, brush, and shrubs a fire can move through an area very quickly (Southern California is a good example) whereas, a fire in heavy logs may not move as quick but will produce a lot of heat.

 Topography: Terrain plays a large part in where a fire can go and how quickly.
 If a fire runs into a “natural barrier” like a wide river it will die out unless embers can float far enough to reach the other side of the riverbank.
 Fire moves much faster uphill, especially in light fuels as discussed above.

 Diseased Trees: There are health epidemics amongst forests just like in our human societies.
-One serious issue has been the amount of forests affected by the pine beetle.
+One serious issue has been the number of forests affected by the pine beetle.
 The pine beetle has been killing trees in high numbers leaving them to be prime fuel for wildfire.

-In an unhealthy forest there are a lot of “ladder fuels” which means not only is there a lot to burn on the forest floor (leaf litter, pine needles, downed trees) but there are also shrubs, and smaller diameter trees closely spaced together that generate enough heat to set the large live trees on fire thereby consuming the entire forest, this is called a “stand-replacing fire” and it takes a forest a very long time to recover.
+In an unhealthy forest there are a lot of “ladder fuels” which means not only is there a lot to burn on the forest floor (leaf litter, pine needles, downed trees) but there are also shrubs, and smaller diameter trees closely spaced together that generate enough heat to set the large live trees on fire thereby consuming the entire forest, this is called a “stand-replacing fire” and it takes the forest a long time to recover.

 Climate Change: Wildfires depend on low humidity and high temperatures, this combination helps to dry out the fuel and make it more fire receptive, this is why summertime is categorically “fire season” for fire-prone parts of the country.
 However, you may have noticed (firefighters sure have!) that over the last several years fire season has been getting exponentially longer and fires have been burning more acreage.
 Climate change has the potential to extend that low humidity/high-temperature combination further into the spring and fall months making for a much longer fire season until eventually, wildfire occurs all year round.